The Gobblechain? What Your Turkey And Bitcoin Have In Common

-In the IFC show "Portlandia," characters played by Fred Armisen and Carrie Brownstein are so concerned about the early life of the chicken they are ordering in a restaurant that they insist on going to visit the farm where the bird was raised — even after their server shows them a picture of him and says reassuringly, "His name was Colin."
+In the IFC show Portlandia, characters played by Fred Armisen and Carrie Brownstein are so concerned about the early life of the chicken they are ordering in a restaurant that they insist on going to visit the farm where the bird was raised — even after their server shows them a picture of him and says reassuringly, "His name was Colin."

 Now, thanks to blockchain technology, some consumers this year are able to do virtually the same thing with the turkey they buy for Thanksgiving dinner.
 In a pilot program from Cargill, birds raised on certain farms are being sold with a tracking code on their package.
-The buyer can enter the code online to get information about the farm it came from, pictures, and even see a message from the farmer who raised the turkey.
+The buyer can enter the code online to see information about the farm it came from, pictures, and even a message from the farmer who raised the turkey.

-"Portlandia" restaurant scene about the provenance of the chicken on the menu.
+Here's the Portlandia restaurant scene about the provenance of the chicken on the menu:

 While the program, which applies to a limited number of Cargill's Honeysuckle White turkeys, is clearly an entertaining novelty for consumers, it is, more significantly, a way for the turkey company to track its birds and be able to pinpoint them in the event that food safety or other issues arise.
-The technology behind the program — blockchain — is the same one that underpins the digital currency Bitcoin and its variants.
+The technology behind the program — blockchain — is the same one that underpins the digital currency bitcoin and its variants.

-Food manufacturers see blockchain as an efficient way to track fruits, vegetables and even turkeys from farm to truck to supermarket to table, ideally adding a layer of safety and accountability to the food supply chain.
+Food manufacturers see blockchain as an efficient way to track fruits, vegetables, and even turkeys from farm to truck to supermarket to table, ideally adding a layer of safety and accountability to the food supply chain.

-"Blockchain is one of those technologies that will disrupt in a lot of ways," Deb Bauler, Cargill Protein's chief information office, told BuzzFeed News.
-"There are things that are compelling about it in food: It's secure, distributed, and irrefutable, there's a lot in it that made sense to play within the food space."
+"Blockchain is one of those technologies that will disrupt in a lot of ways," Deb Bauler, Cargill Protein's chief information officer, told BuzzFeed News.
+"There are things that are compelling about it in food: It's secure, distributed, and irrefutable; there's a lot in it that made sense to play with in the food space."

-Starting in early November, Cargill, the privately held Minnesota agricultural giant, began selling blockchain-tracked turkeys in select supermarkets — primarily Albertson's, Kroger and Walmart — in 18 states, mainly in the south and midwest.
+Starting in early November, Cargill, the privately held Minnesota agricultural giant, began selling blockchain-tracked turkeys in select supermarkets — primarily Albertson's, Kroger, and Walmart — in 18 states, mainly in the South and Midwest.
 People can go online to find out where they are sold.

 While Bauler said that blockchain technology could be used in the future by Cargill to help accelerate recalls, she said the focus now was on communicating with consumers.
-"We’re trying to tell our story about farmer and food you eat, this is easier than RFID tags," she said.
+"We’re trying to tell our story about farmer and food you eat.
+This is easier than RFID tags," she said.

 For Darrell Glaser, a contract farmer for Cargill who has been raising turkeys since 1994 outside Rogers, Texas, the blockchain project is a way to show consumers who buy Honeysuckle Whites just what he does.